ShnitzelKiller/Sculpting/README.md

 # 2D Sculpting

+# Milestone IV

+To run the fancy tree example, follow the same instructions as in milestone III.

 # Milestone III: Partial interpreter implementation
 The interpreter in `interpreter.jl` can be run on the test described in the document by running `julia interpretertest.jl`.